-We are required to test goodwill and intangible assets with indefinite lives annually, including the goodwill associated with past acquisitions and any future acquisitions, to determine if impairment has occurred.
+We are required to test goodwill and intangible assets with indefinite lives annually, including the goodwill associated with acquisitions, to determine if impairment has occurred.
 Long-lived assets and identifiable intangible assets are also reviewed for impairment whenever events or changes in circumstances indicate that amounts may not be recoverable.
-If the testing performed indicates that impairment has occurred, we are required to record a non-cash impairment charge for the difference between the value of the goodwill or other intangible assets and the implied fair value of the goodwill or other intangible assets in the period the determination is made.
-During the fourth quarters of 2009 and 2008, we recorded impairment charges of \$1.7 million, pretax, and \$244.1 million, pretax, respectively, pursuant to these assessments.
-The testing of goodwill and other intangible assets for impairment requires us to make si gnificant estimates about our future performance and cash flows, as well as other assumptions.
+If the testing performed indicates that impairment has occurred, we are required to record a non-cash impairment charge for the difference between the carrying amount of the goodwill or other intangible assets and the implied fair value of the goodwill or other intangible assets in the period the determination is made.
+During the fourth quarters of 2010 and 2009, we recorded impairment charges of \$10.8 million, pretax, and \$1.7 million, pretax, respectively, pursuant to these assessments.
+The testing of goodwill and other intangible assets for impairment requires us to make significant estimates about our future performance and cash flows, as well as other assumptions.
 These estimates can be affected by numerous factors, including changes in economic, industry or market conditions, changes in business operations, changes in competition or potential changes in our stock price and market capitalization.
 Changes in these factors, or changes in actual performance compared with estimates of our future performance, could affect the fair value of goodwill or other intangible assets, which may result in an impairment charge.
 We cannot accurately predict the amount and timing of any impairment of assets.
 Should the value of goodwill or other intangible assets become impaired, there could be an adverse effect on us.
-At December 31, 2009, goodwill and other identifiable intangible assets (net of amortization) represented 90.3% of our stockholders' equity.
+At December 31, 2010, goodwill and other identifiable intangible assets (net of amortization) represented 89.5% of our stockholders' equity.